jonesandy/tdd-exercises/README.md

 ### Student

-This exercise test drives basic methods for simple scenarios.
+This exercise test drives basic methods for two simple scenarios.

 ```
 As a student